keystone-engine/keystone-engine.github.io/keypatch.md

 - The X86 assembler is not in a good shape, either: it cannot understand many modern Intel instructions.
 - This tool is not friendly and without many options that would make reverser's life easier.

-Keypatch was developed to solve this problem.
-Thanks to the power of [Keystone](http://keystone-engine.org), our plugin offers some nice features.
+Keypatch was developed to solve the above problems.
+Thanks to the power of [Keystone](http://keystone-engine.org), our plugin offers some superior features.

 - More friendly & easier to use.
 - Cross-architecture: support Arm, Arm64 (AArch64/Armv8), Hexagon, Mips, PowerPC, Sparc, SystemZ & X86 (include 16/32/64bit).